MrAnwari/casestudy/documentation.md

 ## Ask
 Three questions this case study tries to discover:
-1. How did the performance of these 3 stocks compare to Indonesia's Oil & Gas Export Values from Q1 2021 to Q4 2023, and what factors influenced any disparities in performance?
+1. How did the performance of these 3 stocks compare to Indonesia's Oil & Gas Export Values from Q1 2021 to Q4 2023?
 2. What is the degree of correlation between the performance of each of these 3 stocks and Indonesia's Oil & Gas Export Values from Q1 2021 to Q4 2023?
 3. What insights can be derived for future investment strategies from these interactions?